Hello and welcome to my profile.

 Psychodrama therapy is fun.
 It gets your body moving, your emotions flowing, and your brain working hard.
 You will cry, laugh, and feel angry, and at the end you will be happy you came.
 You will look forward to the days you get to act, develop friendships, and answer life questions in a creative way.
 Psychodrama therapy is a way to heal, feel, and grow as an individual.

-Psychodrama can be a powerful experience.
+Integrative psychotherapy a can be a powerful experience.
 Because it is an active, “real-time” therapy, psychodrama can be an empowering alternative to traditional talk therapy.

-Psychodrama can help people:
+It can help people:

 - Improve their relationships and communication skills